 - Two LED indicators are located on the charger’s front for the majority of applications.
 The machine is receiving the 120 VAC supply, as indicated by the green LED indication.
 The red LED shows that the batteries are receiving electricity.

-In the market there are good deep cycle battery chargers, I use this one with AC power (NOCO GENIUS10, 10A Fully-Automatic Smart Charger, 6V, and 12V) because it is very versatile, small, affordable, and with different options to charge batteries of different materials.
+In the market, there are good deep-cycle battery chargers.
+I use this one with AC power (NOCO GENIUS10, 10A Fully-Automatic Smart Charger, 6V, and 12V) because it is very versatile, small, affordable, and has different options to charge batteries of different materials.
 Very good value for money.
 Also, the charging times are adequate for me.
 Check out the user guide for this battery charger (User guide available at https://no.co/genius10)

-Charge A Deep Cycle RV Battery with Solar Panel (DC Power)
+Charge A Deep-Cycle Battery with a Solar Panel (DC Power)

 - Once you have connected the positive and negative of your deep cycle battery to the charger, you will need to connect the positive and negative of the solar panel to your battery charger.